Search

 Finishes: Mossy Oak Break-Up finish, Black and Purple Blaze Finish

-Suggested Retail: check price
+Suggested Retail: Check Price

 Technical Features

+The Edge 320 features several technical talking points worth mentioning.
+Much of this centers around the bow’s adaptability to the needs of virtually any archer.
 With such a vast range of adjustability to draw length (16 inches of draw length adjustment) and draw weight, this bow is well suited to use by men, women, and children alike.

 As far-reaching as these capabilities are, adjustments can be made on the fly and take very little time to complete.
-Basically, all you need is just a hex wrench.
+All you really need is a hex wrench.
+It took only minutes to set the bow’s draw length and draw weight to my needs and I was ready to shoot.

 Diamond Archery Edge 320 R.A.K.
 Package compound bow

+It is worth noting, however, that the factory fitted EZ-Adjust label was little more than a sticker.
 Although purely speculation, I would feel safe saying that this sticker would not fare well with time when exposed to the elements.

+Another great feature in the Edge 320’s design is relieving string tension without using a bow press.
 Each limb bolt can be backed off in an alternating fashion, to the point of creating slack in the bowstring.
-This allows for the installation of string accessories such as peep sights and vibration dampeners.
+This allows for the installation of string accessories such as peeps and vibration dampeners but also the string itself.
+Order a string online and do it yourself to save quite a bit of money.

 Shootability